Browse by Medical Category

-Learn more about education and training within the Division of Trauma, Emergency Surgery and Surgical Critical Care.
+Learn more about education and training within the Division of Trauma, Emergency Surgery and Surgical Critical Care at Massachusetts General Hospital.

-The Division of Trauma, Emergency Surgery and Surgical Critical Care (TESSCC) offers a research fellowship program providing physicians interested in research an opportunity to accumulate a solid experience in an outstanding training program.
+The Division of Trauma, Emergency Surgery and Surgical Critical Care offers an International Research Fellowship Program providing physicians interested in research an opportunity to accumulate a solid experience in an outstanding training program.

-The Advanced Trauma Life Support (ATLS): Student Provider Course is intended to provide one acceptable method for safe, immediate management and the basic knowledge necessary to assess a patient’s condition rapidly and accurately, resuscitate and stabilize the patient according to priority, determine if the patient's needs exceed a facility's capabilities, arrange appropriately for the patient’s inter-hospital or intra-hospital transfer, and assure that optimum care is provided.
-The ATLS student/student refresher course is offered March 26-27, 2012 and October 22-23, 2012.
-The cost is $1,000.
+This course is intended to provide one acceptable method for safe, immediate management and the basic knowledge necessary to assess a patient’s condition rapidly and accurately, resuscitate and stabilize the patient according to priority, determine if the patient's needs exceed a facility's capabilities, arrange appropriately for the patient’s inter-hospital or intra-hospital transfer, and assure that optimum care is provided.
+For ATLS course information, please contact Suzann Lindsay at 617-726-3597 or email@example.com.

 The symposium provides an ideal mix of the traditional standard-of-care principles with cutting-edge, forward-moving practices.
 It explores issues related to surgical technique, resuscitation, inflammation and infection, respiratory care, nutrition, prehospital care and ethics.